Dazzae-exe/Dazzae-exe/README.md

-### Hi there! 👋🏻
+## Hi there! 👋🏻
-I am a Software Developer from Venezuela who loves coffee and react.

-### What am I learning?
-I am learning TypeScript and more about building with Aurelia Framework.
+I am a Software Engineer based in Venezuela.
+As a dedicated SWE, I specialize in crafting high-quality products where sleek design meets rock-solid engineering.
+I thrive at the intersection of aesthetics and functionality, delivering visually captivating interfaces backed by scalable, performant code.

+I am working in **Chicks Gold Inc** from Canada as Contractor Software Engineer currently.

+I've built more apps than all my repositories projects so far since I began my career. *I am still available and open for new opportunities.*

+*I promise I will reach more than 1k commits next year.*

+I am working on my own personal app to make more accesible tools for self-taught programmers, designers, CMs and, more.

-### My daily stack
+### My skills journey
 - html
 - css / scss / tailwindcss
-- javascript
+- javascript / typescript (still learning this one tho)
-- react / nextjs / aurelia / svelte
+- aurelia / react / svelte
-- supabase
+- supabase / mongodb / firestore
+- postgreSQL

 <!---
 Dazzae-exe/Dazzae-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.